kr-colab/disperseNN2/docs/source/vignette.rst

 - L7 builds individual commands for simulations.
 - L8 saves each :math:`\sigma` to it's own file.
 - L9 creates a list of filepaths to the targets.
-- L11 runs the simulation commands.
-If multiple cores are available, the number of threads used for this vignette can be increased to speed things up.
-In a real application, simulations should probably be distributed across many jobs on computing cluster.
+- L12 runs the simulation commands.
+If multiple cores are available, the number of threads used for this vignette can be increased (L11) to speed things up.
+In a real application, simulations should probably be distributed across many jobs on a computing cluster.

 .. note::

-   Here, we ran only 1,000 spatial generations to speed things up; this strategy should be used cautiously because isolation-by-distance is usually weaker with fewer spatial generations.
+   Here, we ran only 1,000 spatial generations; this strategy should be used cautiously because this can affect how the output is interpreted.
+In addition, isolation-by-distance is usually weaker with fewer spatial generations, reducing signal for dispersal rate.
 In the ``disperseNN2`` analysis we ran 100,000 generations spatial.

 And to recapitate the tree sequences output by ``SLiM``: